Early Harvest: Gathering Your Crops – And Data – Ahead Of Schedule

 August 30, 2018

 The rumors are true: harvest will come early this year across much of the Midwest!
 According to USDA crop progress reports,* corn and most crops are in advanced maturity stages and will be ready for harvest at least 10 days to two weeks sooner than the normal Corn Belt harvest season that typically begins in late September and early October.
-As an agronomist working for The Climate Corporation, I conduct field-scale research in New Berlin, Ill. on one of the Climate Research Farms – part of a five-farm network that spans 6,000 acres – to grow our understanding of crop and soil trends and conditions.
+As an agronomist working for Climate LLC, I conduct field-scale research in New Berlin, Ill. on one of the Climate Research Farms – part of a five-farm network that spans 6,000 acres – to grow our understanding of crop and soil trends and conditions.

 The conditions I am experiencing in my area are reflective of what is happening throughout much of the Midwest.
 As you prepare for early harvest, here are some reasons why harvest is coming sooner this year and what you can do to protect yield and ensure everything goes as smoothly as possible.